ibm-cloud-docs/discovery-data/migrate-to-v2-api.md

 ## Credentials
 {: #migrate-to-v2-api-credentials}

 The v1 credentials API (`/v1/environments/{environment_id}/credentials`) is not available in v2.
-The functionality is available from the v2 product user interface.
+The function is available from the v2 product user interface.

 ## Gateway configuration
 {: #migrate-to-v2-api-gateway-configuration}

 The v1 gateways API (`/v1/environments/{environment_id}/gateways`) is not available in v2.
-The functionality is available from the v2 product user interface.
+The function is available from the v2 product user interface.
 For more information, see [Installing IBM Secure Gateway for on-premises data](/docs/discovery-data?topic=discovery-data-sources#gatewaypublic).

 ## Status codes
 {: #migrate-to-v2-api-status-codes}

-For almost every API method, the status codes that are returned for v2 requests are different from those that are returned for v1 requests.
+For almost every API method, the status codes that are returned for v2 requests are different from the status codes that are returned for v1 requests.